Chartered Accountants Australia and New Zealand: Governance

 A Council is elected and appointed by members regionally.
 The council is responsible for appointing the Board and assisting management in ensuring decisions are made in the best interest of members.

 The council also advises the Board and management on member and strategic issues.

 The Board is the delegated decision-making body.
 It operates on a corporate model and has oversight responsibility for the development and approval of long-term strategy and performance including key policy issues and oversight of risk.

 The Executive Team supports the CEO and is responsible for the day-to-day operation.

 Regional Councils represent members in Australia and New Zealand by providing a voice for the members in their region and advising the council on member issues.

 Every Chartered Accountants Australia and New Zealand member living in New Zealand is represented by a Local Leadership Team (LLT) in their area.

 Membership

 Chartered Accountants

 The Chartered Accountant (CA) designation denotes an accountant qualified to offer the full range of accounting services privately and to the public.

+Provisional Membership

+CA ANZ grants provisional membership to members who have obtained a tertiary degree that is accredited by the organisation.
+Alternative pathways to provisional membership is available through the CA foundations program if the candidate does not possess an accredited degree.
+A provisional membership is required to begin the CA Program needed for full membership.

+CA Program

+To be eligible for full membership, candidates must complete three years full time (or part-time equivalent) experience, and not less than 500 days on a relevant accounting role as part of the Mentored Practical Experience.

+Candidates must also pass the Graduate Diploma of Chartered Accounting (GradDipCA) course, consisting of seven core subjects and two electives.